ccollicutt/tanzu-build-service-control-plane-demo/README.md

 In this demo we will simulate "patching" a container image, or set of images, with a newer underying operating system.
 The idea being that the "older" images are insecure simply because they have CVEs that haven't been fixed, where the newer images have had the CVEs fixed.

-Usually it is quite difficult to patch every single image in a Kubernetes cluster, because they are typically all built by different teams, have different Dockerfiles, etc, etc.
+Usually it is quite difficult to patch every single image in a Kubernetes cluster, because they are typically all built by different teams, have different Dockerfiles, etc, etc. So with this demo we can show building an insecure image, then patching it, and recreating it, all of which is handled by TBS.

 ## Requirements